Master Class Week

 We accept students aged 11* to 18 with at least three years of ballet training.

-*Age 11 with the Director’s permission.
+*Age 11 for Half Day program or Full Day program with the Director’s permission.

 Tuition - In Person

-Morning Program $425
+Morning Program $450

-Full Day $675 Master Class Trio $260.
+Full Day $700 Master Class Trio $270.
 Choose any three mornings.
-Open to students age 14+.
+Open to students age 14+

 Note: $50 Non-refundable deposit required to hold spot.

-Sibling discount: $25 off the tuition of the second child
+Sibling discount: $25 off the tuition of the second child.

 Dress Code